 I didn’t get to try this but you may have this when you are in Camiguin.
 Lanzones Jam?
 I wonder what it really tastes!
 I would love to try it once I come back to Camiguin.

-Pastel is a Filipino bread that is filled with yema or custard.
-It is originated from the island of Camiguin.
+Pastel is Filipino bread that is filled with yema or custard.
+It originated from the island of Camiguin.
 You can only have this on this island.
-Although you can buy pastel from some stores in Manila, it is still better to have it on the island!
+Although you can buy pastel from some stores in Manila, it is still better to have them on the island!
 You can purchase it from Vjandep Store.
-They claim to have the best pastel which is I apparently tried, and it is somewhat true.
+They claim to have the best pastel which I apparently tried, and it is somewhat true.

 I also wasn’t able to try this.
 But according to our tour guide, there is also a candy that is made from lanzones fruit.
 You may want to try it as well.

 This chicken surol is a famous cuisine in Camiguin.
 In fact, it is actually a chicken soup with coconut milk.

 Lanzones Ice Cream

 Surely, this is a must-try in Camiguin!
 It is special ice cream with the taste of lanzones fruit.

 Kipling is like a simple pancake which locally made from Camiguin Island.
 It is very affordable and you can buy it anywhere around the island.

 Your trip would not be complete if you didn’t get to try one of their delicacies.
 Another thing, if you go to the annual Lanzones Festival in Camiguin, this is the best time to buy lanzones fruit.
 It is because they sell it at a cheaper price during the festival itself.
 Make sure to try one of these foods, visit the restaurants I mentioned and get to fall in love more with Camiguin Island!

 Check out my Camiguin travel guide to learn more about the island and to help with your future trip!